ZoohaFatima/Brain-Controlled-Wheelchair/README.md

 # 🧠 Brain-Controlled Mobility System (EEG + ESP32)
+🚀 A real-time EEG-based brain-computer interface system for hands-free mobility control

 ## 🎯 Objective
 To design a real-time embedded system that enables mobility control using brain signals for physically disabled individuals.